apache/pulsar/site2/docs/security-kerberos.md

  }
 ```

-Usually machines configure with kerberos already have a system wide configuration and this configuration is optional.
+Usually machines configured with kerberos already have a system wide configuration and this configuration is optional.

 #### JAAS configuration file

-JAAS configuration file is needed for both client and broker side.
-It provides the section of information that will use to connect KDC.
+JAAS configuration file is needed for both client and broker sides.
+It provides the section of information that used to connect KDC.
 Here is an example named `pulsar_jaas.conf`:

 ```
  PulsarBroker {